 Soften hard water with peat moss, reverse osmosis, rainwater, water-softening pillows, and driftwood.
-You can determine if water is hard or not by using a test kit, asking the city water supply, and looking at how the water interacts with soap.
+You can determine if water is hard by using a test kit, asking the city water supply, and looking at how the water interacts with soap.
 Soft water protects the fish and aquarium equipment.

 As earlier stated, water hardness is caused by mineral salts in water.
 Fortunately, there are multiple ways of identifying whether the aquarium water is hard or soft.

-You can determine if water is hard or not by use of a test kit, asking the city water supply, and looking at how the water interacts with soap.
 If it forms hard scum when used with soap, it’s hard.
 A testing strip is a helpful way of measuring water hardness in your aquarium.
-You are only required to dip the strip into the aquarium water that will change its color depending on the water’s softness or hardness.
+You dip the strip into the aquarium water, changing its color depending on its softness or hardness.

 1. General Hardness (GH)